 There is a strong relationship between wait time and satisfaction (Baalbaki et al., 2008; Mehra, 2016; Sorup and Jacobsen, 2013).
 Barlow, 2002 and Hensely and Sulek, 2007 found that as delays and wait time increase, dissatisfaction also increases.
 Barlow, 2002 confirmed this finding in Emergency Rooms, Bielen and Demoulin, 2007 across multiple services, and Bleustein et al., 2014 in Primary Care.

 Bleustein et al., 2014 surveyed 44 ambulatory clinics within a large academic medical center and found that longer wait times are negatively associated with clinical provider scores of patient satisfaction, indicating that every aspect of patient experience – specifically confidence in the care provider and perceived quality of care – correlated negatively with longer wait times.

-As mentioned in another blog post, Dana Farber Cancer Institute clinically validated how RTLS data can be utilized to provide operational insights.
+As we mentioned in our previous post, Dana Farber Cancer Institute clinically validated how RTLS data can be utilized to provide operational insights.
 They found that patients responded with greater than 96% satisfaction with wait time communication after an RTLS derived algorithm estimated and communicated wait times.
 Moreover, providers and leadership also reported increased satisfaction after the introduction of RTLS.

 At Apprentice Health, we believe that communication of wait times with patients should be a standard of care as patient and family satisfaction increases with real-time updates on estimated wait times.
-As part of Workflow Core, our Patient Rooming View gives each patient real-time updates on their predicted wait times and care milestones.
+As part of Apprentice Health's Workflow software modules, our Patient Rooming View gives each patient real-time updates on their predicted wait times and care milestones.
 Chat with us and we’ll get you started in months.